The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

 Bob is now arguably the most famous orange tabby in the world

-Bowen’s book has sold over a million copies and been translated into over thirty languages!
-It was released as a film and won the honor of being named Best British Film in 2017
+Over a million copies of Bowen’s book have been sold and it’s been translated into over thirty languages!
+It was also released as a film and won the honor of being named Best British Film in 2017.

-Black spots or freckles are commonly found on the skin of orange tabbies.
+Orange tabbies often have black spots or freckles on thier skin.
 Billy has one on the edge of his lip.

-Garfield currently holds the world record for being the most widely syndicated comic strip
+They were created by cartoonist Jim Davis and Garfield currently holds the world record for being the most widely syndicated comic strip.

 A study published in 2012 showed that people attribute friendliness to ginger cats, tolerance to tri-colored cats, and aloofness to tri-colored and white cats.